ysoftware/appendAttributedString/README.md

 Simple extension that adds methods to append attributed strings.

-All documented, saves lots of time.
+All documented.
+Saves lots of time.
 And space.

 Here are some examples.